 What an exceptional start of a website.
-Just look at how cute that pup is right alongside the clinic phone number, social media links, and button for scheduling an appointment.
+Just look at how cute that pup is right alongside the clinic phone number and common user interactions including requesting appointments, order food or medication, and contact information.
 This is how you make an impression!

-It’s immediately followed up with a custom-made video introducing you to the clinic and the staff.
+It’s immediately followed up with introducing you to the veterinarians.
 This is how you go from making an impression to starting a relationship.

 Finally, their services, reviews, and bios pages are made available so no matter where you’re at in the decision-making process, there are clear directions for the visitors to take.